Caresse Crosby: Relationship with Harry Crosby

-Polly was seen by her social circle as someone who had perverted the trust placed in her as a chaperone, as an older woman who had taken advantage of a younger man.
-To the Crosbys, she was dishonored and corrupt.
+Polly was seen by her social circle as someone who had betrayed the trust placed in her as a chaperone, and as an older woman who had taken advantage of a younger man.
+To the Crosbys, she was dishonorable and corrupt.
 Polly and Harry's scandalous courtship was the gossip of blue-blood Boston.

-In the fall, Polly's husband Dick moved back home.
+In the fall, Polly's husband Dick Peabody moved back home.
 His parents supplied a small living allowance and Dick, Polly, and the two children moved into a three-story tenement building.
-Crosby lived with his father while Dick continued his studies at Harvard.
+Meanwhile, Crosby lived with his father while Dick continued his studies at Harvard.
 While Dick worked at the bank, Harry Crosby sent crates of flowers from his mother's garden to Polly's apartment and brought over toys for the children.
-They drove to the shore together.
-Dick volunteered to join the fire department and persuaded the fire chief to wire a fire alarm bell to his home, so he could turn out at any hour.
+They drove to the beach together.
+Dick volunteered to join the fire department, and persuaded the fire chief to wire a fire alarm bell to his home, so he could turn out at any hour.
 The fire chief soon let Dick go, and Dick retreated into drink again.

 Crosby pursued Polly, and in May 1921, when she would not respond to his ardor, Crosby threatened suicide if Polly did not marry him.
 Polly's husband was in and out of sanitariums several times, fighting alcoholism.
 Crosby pestered Polly to tell her husband of their affair and to divorce him.
 In May, she revealed her adultery to Dick and suggested a separation, and he offered no resistance.
 Polly's mother insisted that she stop seeing Crosby for six months to avoid complete rejection by her society peers, a condition she agreed to, and she left Boston for New York.
 Divorce was "unheard of ... even among Boston Episcopalians."
-Peabody's parents were outraged that she would ask for a divorce and at her affair with Crosby.
-Dick's father Jacob Peabody even visited Harry's father, Stephen Crosby, on January 4, 1922, to discuss the situation, but Harry's father would not talk to him; despite his disapproval of Harry's irregular behavior, he loved his son.
-Stephen Crosby at first attempted to dissuade Harry from marrying Polly, and even bought him the Stutz he'd been asking for, but Harry would not be persuaded to change his mind.
-For her part, Polly's former friends pilloried her as an adulteress, leaving Polly stunned by the quick turn-about in their attitude towards her.
-Polly later described Harry's character as: "He seemed to be more expression and mood, than man," she wrote, "yet he was the most vivid personality I've ever known, electric with rebellion."
+Peabody's parents were outraged at her affair with Crosby, and that she would ask for a divorce.
+Dick's father Jacob Peabody even visited Harry's father, Stephen Crosby, on January 4, 1922, to discuss the situation, but Harry's father would not meet with him, for despite his disapproval of Harry's irregular behavior, he loved his son.
+Stephen Crosby at first attempted to dissuade Harry from marrying Polly, and even bought him the Stutz motor car he had been asking for, but Harry would not be persuaded to change his mind.
+For her part, Polly's former friends pilloried her as an adulteress, leaving Polly stunned by the quick turn-about in their attitudes toward her.
+Polly later described Harry's character as: "He seemed to be more expression and mood, than man," she wrote, "yet he was the most vivid personality I've ever known, electric with rebellion.